-We are initially focused on advancing our first product candidate, epetraborole, to commercialization in NTM lung disease.
-We are developing epetraborole to treat the most common type of NTM, MAC, which accounts for approximately 80% of NTM lung disease in the United States.
+We are initially focused on advancing our initial product candidate, epetraborole, to commercialization in NTM lung disease.
+We are developing epetraborole to treat the most common type of NTM, MAC, which accounts for approximately 80% of NTM lung disease.
 We have in-licensed the exclusive worldwide development and commercialization rights for epetraborole.
 We also have a strategic partnership with Brii Biosciences to develop epetraborole in China, Hong Kong, Taiwan, and Macau.
-In addition to our development and commercial endeavors in NTM lung disease, we intend to develop epetraborole for several global health initiatives, including melioidosis, using non-dilutive funding, which we have and plan to obtain from sources such as public and private agencies and foundations.
-We have entered into an Amended and Restated Global Health Agreement, or the Global Health Agreement, with Adjuvant Global Health Technology Fund L.P. and Adjuvant Global Health Technology Fund DE L.P., or together, Adjuvant, in connection with Adjuvant's investment of \$12.0 million in our Series A and Series B redeemable convertible preferred stock financings.
-Pursuant to the Global Health Agreement, we must use reasonably diligent endeavors to develop epetraborole for melioidosis, tuberculosis, and any other mutually agreed-upon products for at-risk developing countries.
-We have entered into a research agreement with the National Institutes of Health to further early development and dose selection of epetraborole in melioidosis using the in vitro hollow fiber system.
+In addition to our development and commercial endeavors in NTM lung disease, we intend to develop epetraborole for several global health initiatives, including those addressing melioidosis and tuberculosis, using non-dilutive funding, which we plan to obtain from sources such as public and private agencies and foundations.
+We have entered into an Amended and Restated Global Health Agreement, or the Global Health Agreement, with Adjuvant Global Health Technology Fund DE L.P., or together, Adjuvant, in connection with Adjuvant's investment of \$12.0 million in our Series A and Series B redeemable convertible preferred stock financings.
+Pursuant to the Global Health Agreement, we must use reasonably diligent endeavors to develop epetraborole for melioidosis and tuberculosis and any other mutually agreed-upon products for at-risk developing countries.
+We have entered into research agreements with the National Institutes of Health, or NIH, to further early development and dose selection of epetraborole in both of these indications, including in vivo studies in tuberculosis and in vitro hollow-fiber studies for melioidosis.
 These studies are being conducted at no cost to us.

-We believe partnerships like this provide substantial technical and capital resources to advance the melioidosis program and provide material benefits to our company and to our NTM lung disease program as a whole.
+We also believe these partners provide substantial technical and capital resources to advance the melioidosis and tuberculosis programs and provide material benefits to our company and to our NTM program as a whole.